Skip to main contentSkip Navigation or Skip to Content

 Required text and materials

-1. Miller-Nobles, T. L., Mattison, B., Matsumura, E. M., Meissner, C. A., Johnston, J. L., & Norwood, P. R. (2020).
-Horngren's Accounting: Volume 2 plus MyAccountingLab (11th Cdn. ed.).
-Toronto, ON: Pearson.
+1. Miller-Nobles, T. L., Mattison, B., Mowbray, G., Meissner, C. A., Johnston, J. L. (2023).
+Horngren's Accounting: Volume 2 (12th Cdn. ed.). with MyLab Accounting.
+Pearson Canada.

-Students who did not take TRU-OL ACCT 1211 will be required to review key concepts covered in the first part of the introductory accounting course from any introductory accounting textbook.
+Students who did not take ACCT 1211 will be required to review key concepts covered in the first part of the introductory accounting course from any introductory accounting textbook.

 Additional requirements